torenspb/eweather-infrastructure/README.md

 # Scaling up
 This code by default deploys two `t3.micro` EC2 instances and launches `8` ECS tasks (containers).

-Following actions can be performed in order to scale the service if application starts consuming more resources:
+Following actions can be performed in order to scale the service if the application starts consuming more resources:
 - change EC2 instance type and increase desired amount of tasks
 ```
 --- a/variables.tf